Maoyeedy/P5-ShadowGame/README.md

 I'm completely new to [p5.js](https://p5js.org/) and I'm learning as I go.

-I have to admit it's pretty painful to setup collision without utilizing [p5play](https://http://p5play.org/).
+I have to admit that it's pretty painful to setup collision without [p5play](https://http://p5play.org/).